Alex223124/awesome-open-ror/README.md

 * [OpenFarm](https://github.com/openfarmcc/OpenFarm) - Learn to farm or garden with community created guides
 * [Agile Ventures](https://github.com/AgileVentures/WebsiteOne) - A platform for online collaboration and crowdsourced project development.
 * [Eol](https://github.com/EOL/eol) - Encyclopedia of life
+* [Odin](https://github.com/EOL/eol) - The Odin Project: Learn Web Development for Free

 ## Business-help

 * [Leihs](https://github.com/zhdk/leihs) - An easy inventory handling system
 * [Asakusa Satellite](http://www.codefirst.org/AsakusaSatellite) - A realtime chat application for developers
+* [Tracks App](https://github.com/TracksApp/tracksapp.github.com) - Get things done right way

 ## Sharing

 * [Madek](https://github.com/zhdk/madek) - Madek is a super-fancy system for sharing and cataloging images, video, audio and documents.

+## Dashboard

+* [Dashing](http://shopify.github.com/dashing/) - The exceptionally handsome dashboard framework in Ruby and Coffeescript.
+* [Descartes](https://github.com/obfuscurity/descartes) - Provide an additional level of insight and collaboration that is neither available nor appropriate for a real-time utility such as Tasseo.
+* [Lipstick](https://github.com/obfuscurity/lipstick) -  Lipstick is a unified dashboard for collecting and presenting Nagios activity across multiple sites.
+It uses a MongoDB database for storing Nagios site configuration and event data.
+* [Grafana](https://github.com/obfuscurity/grafana) - A beautiful, easy to use and feature rich Graphite dashboard replacement and graph editor.
+Visit grafana.org for screenshots, videos and feature descriptions.

 ## Other-awesome-lists